FluxaAMM/fluxa-docs/architecture.md

 Fluxa is designed as a Hybrid Adaptive AMM with Personalized Yield Optimization built specifically for the Solana ecosystem.
 This document details the overall system architecture, key modules, their interactions, and integration points with external protocols.
 It serves as a blueprint for development, testing, and future scalability.

+**Hackathon Implementation Focus:** For the hackathon phase, we will prioritize the AMM Core and Impermanent Loss Mitigation modules to deliver a focused, high-impact demonstration.
+Other modules will be developed in subsequent phases.

 ## 2. High-Level System Architecture

 ### 2.1 Overview Diagram

-Below is a conceptual diagram of Fluxa's architecture:
+Below is a conceptual diagram of Fluxa's full architecture.
+Components highlighted in **bold** represent our hackathon implementation priorities:

 ```
                            ┌────────────────────┐